Yisas/yisas.github.io/index.md

   excerpt: "Software Engineer - Computer Games Option"
 intro:
   - excerpt: 'Recent Software Engineering, computer games option ungraduate from Concordia University with 7 game jams and 3 collegiate level game development competitions under my belt, looking to start my career in this industry.
-This website is where I showcase some of my projects and write about some of them for posterity.'
+This website is where I showcase my projects and write about some of them for posterity.'
 feature_row:
   - image_path: /assets/images/game-splash-images/plight-knights-sight.png